ex3ndr/gram/README.md

 # Gram

-Simple and flexible functions that you can copy and paste to your typescript project.
+Lodash, but instead you copy and paste code to your typescript project when needed.
 Heavily inspired by [shadcn/ui](https://github.com/shadcn-ui/ui).

 ## License